aeckardt/SimpleScript/README.md

 print(point)
 ```

 This should print out the coordinates (x, y) of the logo on the screen.
 You could use this information to click on it or to locate other buttons / images that have a fixed position relative to the logo.
 You can also always search the whole screen for an image, but be aware: Running pattern matching algorithms on the whole screen is a costly operation.
-So if your use case is performance critical, you should consider minimizing the pattern-matching usage.
+So if your use case is performance critical, you should consider minimizing the usage of pattern-matching.

 Another thing to implement is text recognition, that can be used to do calculations in the script and make decisions based on it.